Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3638 Regulation on Doctoral Training.md

     the minimum score for the research proposal must be 25/40.
-6. In case of necessity, the Director of Hanoi National University or the head of the training unit decides to defend the thesis in a foreign language to test the candidate\'s ability to present and express expertise in a foreign language.
+6. In case of necessity, the Director of Hanoi National University or the head of the training unit decides to defend the thesis in a foreign language to test the candidate's ability to present and express expertise in a foreign language.
 7. Based on the requirements and assessment scale, the professional subcommittee synthesizes the assessment results of the members,